brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - P -

+### Pastebin
+**Definition:**
+Pastebin is a platform for sharing blocks of text quickly.
+Attackers often use sites like Pastebin to leak stolen data.

+**Example Usage:**
+The ransomware group posted samples of the stolen data on Pastebin to threaten the victim.

 ### Payload
 **Definition:**
 In cybersecurity, a payload refers to the part of malware that performs the malicious action, such as data theft, encryption, or system damage, after successful delivery and execution.